 - Its coinbase output (50 BTC) is unspendable due to a quirk in the original code

-- The embedded newspaper headline proves the block wasn't pre-mined
+- The embedded newspaper headline proves the block was not pre-mined

 - Its previous hash is all zeros (no parent)